HTG-LLC/marketing-site/src/pages/about.md

 ---
-title: "About"
+title: "About — HTG LLC"
 description: "HTG LLC is a software consulting and development company located in San Francisco."
 layout: "../components/Page.astro"
 ---

+### About Us

 HTG LLC is a software consulting and development company located in San Francisco.
+HTG LLC's founders have over a decade of experience working on software projects for Silicon Valley Startups and Fortune 500 companies.

-If you would like to discuss a project, [send us an email](mailto:ty@htgreenwich.com).
+If you would like to discuss a project, [contact us](/contact).